DivvyPayHQ/web-homework/README.md

 # SPENDIFY 💰

-- A budget app.
+- A budgeting app.

 ## Setup
-- First, make sure you have MongoDB running
+- First, make sure you have MongoDB running in the background.
 - Then do the following commands:
 ```bash
     cd webapp/